FAQ for Complainants

 No. You will be free of irrelevant questions about sexual history.

 I identify as male.
-Can I report an incident of relationship violence, sexual misconduct or stalking?
+Can I report an incident of Relationship Violence, Interpersonal Violence, or Sexual Misconduct?

-Interpersonal violence affects every demographic, including males.
+Relationship violence, interpersonal violence or sexual misconduct affects every demographic, including males.
 Men may experience the same effects as other individuals, and may also face other challenges that are unique to their identity.
 Conduct staff are trained to work with students who have experienced trauma, and you will be able to review all of your options in a safe and nonjudgmental environment.

 I identify as lesbian, gay, bisexual, transgender, or queer.
-Can I report an incident of relationship violence, sexual misconduct or stalking?
+Can I report an incident of Relationship Violence, Interpersonal Violence, or Sexual Misconduct?

-Interpersonal violence affects every demographic and every community, including LGBTQ individuals.
-LGBTQ people may experience the same effects as other individuals, and may also face other challenges unique to their identity.
-Conduct staff have completed Project SAFE training at NC State and are allies to the LGBTQ community.
+Relationship violence, interpersonal violence or sexual misconduct affects every demographic and every community, including LGBT individuals.
+LGBT people may experience the same effects as other individuals, and may also face other challenges unique to their identity.
+Conduct staff have completed Project SAFE training at NC State and are allies to the LGBT community.

 Is it possible to be harassed or assaulted by someone of the same gender?

 Yes.
-If you have been subjected to relationship violence, sexual misconduct or stalking, the gender of the respondent is irrelevant.
+If you have been subjected to these types of behaviors, the gender of the respondent is irrelevant.
 Title IX prohibits this type of behavior, regardless of gender.

 Do I have to share my story?

-Student Conduct will take steps to reduce the amount of times that you share your story, and there are a variety of ways in which your perspective can be shared.
-You do not have to share your story if you don’t feel comfortable doing so; however, it may be necessary if you wish to file a complaint and/or move forward with the conduct process.
+The University will take steps to reduce the amount of times that you share your story, and there are a variety of ways in which your perspective can be shared.
+You do not have to share your story if you don’t feel comfortable doing so; however, it may be necessary if you wish to file a complaint and/or move forward with an administrative process.

 I don’t want the respondent to be able to have contact with me.
 What should I do?